Frederic Farrar

-Dean Frederic William Farrar (Bombay, 7 August 1831 – Canterbury, 22 March 1903) was a senior-ranking cleric of the Church of England, schoolteacher and author.
+Dean Frederic William Farrar (Bombay, 7 August 1831 – Canterbury, 22 March 1903) was a senior-ranking cleric of the Church of England, philologist, author and schoolteacher.
 He was a pallbearer at the funeral of Charles Darwin in 1882.
 He was a member of the Cambridge Apostles secret society.
 He was the Archdeacon of Westminster from 1883 to 1894, and Dean of Canterbury from 1895 until his death in 1903.